Does the idea of School Market Day for your child make you feel anxious about what you need to make?

 As you think about options to make for School Market Day, keep in mind your child’s age, ability, and the amount of work they are willing to put forth.

 For example, 6th through 8th grade middle school students naturally have a longer attention span and greater capability for following longer instructions than elementary students have.
-And high school students are even more capable than middle schoolers in that regard.

 The last thing you want to do is choose an item that causes stress and headaches for them (and you!) to create because it takes too much time or is beyond their capabilities.